jkp85/cli-tools/README.md

 	tbs host create --name HostName --ip "<your_host_ip>" --port 2375

 Then you will be able to run your servers on your own node.

+## Server logs

+To stream server logs please use this command:

+	tbs server logs --name <server_name>

+Ctrl-C to interrupt stream.